Pacific Debt Relief Company Logo

 Conclusion

-Wage garnishment is a court order to take money from your wages to repay a debt.
-Any creditor to can sue for wage garnishment.
-Some federal and state entities are not required to take you to court to garnish wages for back taxes or spousal support or child support.
+Wage garnishment is a court order to take money from your earnings to repay a debt.
+Any creditor can sue for garnishment, and some federal and state entities can garnish wages without a court order for back taxes, spousal support, or child support.

 Speak to an attorney about your situation and take steps on protecting yourself.
 If would like to speak to a debt specialist, we offer a free consultation to go over your options.